metabase/metabase/docs/questions/query-builder/expressions/countif.md

 ### Optional matches

-To sum a column with multiple _optional_ conditions, combine the conditions using the `OR` operator:
+To count the total rows in a table that match multiple optional conditions, combine the conditions using the `OR` operator:

 ```
 CountIf(([Plan] = "Basic" OR [Active Subscription] = true))